Bed bugs are small, reddish-brown insects about the size of an apple seed. They do not have wings, and you can see them without a microscope.

 Bed bugs make small, red, itchy bites, often in a straight line.
-Bites usually occur on areas of the body exposed during sleeping such as the neck, arms, and legs.
-Bed bug bites look different from flea bites.
-Flea bites are usually randomly placed and often have a dark red spot in the center of the welt.
+Bites usually show up on skin that is exposed while you sleep, such as your neck, arms, and legs.

 Bed bugs feed on the blood of people or animals while they sleep.

-For more information, watch this Travel Tips video or review these Bed Bug Prevention Methods.
+For more information, watch the Travel Tips video or read Bed Bug Prevention Methods.

-For more information review How to Identify a Bed Bug Infestation.
+Read How to Identify a Bed Bug Infestation for more details.

-Do you think you have bed bugs?
-Bed Bug Treatment: What you Should Expect has information that can help.
+If you think you have bed bugs, read Bed Bug Treatment: What you Should Expect for steps to take next.

 Bed bugs and stains on sheets